gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 {{{example url="../webgl-3d-textures-bad-npot.html" }}}

 Why doesn't the keyboard texture show up?
-That's beacuse WebGL has a kind of severe restriction on textures that are not a power of 2 in both dimensions.
+That's because WebGL has a kind of severe restriction on textures that are not a power of 2 in both dimensions.
 Powers of 2 are 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, etc.
 The 'F' texture was 256x256.
 256 is a power of 2.
 The keyboard texture is 320x240.
 Neither of those are a power of 2 so trying to display the texture fails.
 In the shader when `texture2D` is called and when the texture